RibbonCommunications/webrtc-distant-js/guide/application-layout.md

 In the diagram above you can see the 2 different modes that a Distant application can use.
 Notice that the VDI side is much more involved due to the limitations of the Citrix Virtual Channel.

-> Note: In the future we expect to create a package that encapsulates all the required packages on the VDI side into a simple connection package that allows applications to have less management code around all of these packages.
+> Note: In the future we expect to create a package that encapsulates all the required packages on the VDI side into a single connection package that simplify use in an application.